testcontainers/testcontainers-java/docs/modules/minio.md

 # MinIO Containers

-Test containers can be used to automatically instantiate and manage [MinIO](https://min.io) containers.
+Testcontainers can be used to automatically instantiate and manage [MinIO](https://min.io) containers.

 ## Usage example